swapdewalkar/Ensemble-of-student/README.md

-model have all the model trained model
+models folder  have all the model trained model.
+CIFAR-10 for only cifar files.